What if the Hoover Dam Broke?

 Advertisement

 The destruction of irrigation water supplies would also have a devastating effect on farming in the region.
-Farmers in the Imperial Valley get most of their water from the Colorado River, and these irrigation systems would collapse.
+Farmers in the Imperial Valley get most of their water from the Colorado River basin, and these irrigation systems would collapse.
 Prior to irrigation, the Imperial Valley was a barren desert.
 Today it is home to more than half a million acres of farmland and produces more than a billion dollars in fruits and vegetables every year.

 Advertisement